AkashDas253/Tutorial_React_Native/lessons/ios_components/readme.md

 ---

 This API provides an elegant and iOS-native way to display options to users.
-If you'd like more details or advanced examples, feel free to ask!